 If the Bucks are going to consistently win, they must play Scott Skiles' brand of team defense.
 Every team member must help out and be accountable to the team.
-The Bucks are not going to beat the real good teams by outscoring them.
-The eventual return to the team of defensive stopper, Luc Mbah a Moute, should definitely help improve the Bucks' defense.
+The Bucks are not going to beat the really good teams by outscoring them.
+The eventual return to the team of defensive stopper, Luc Mbah-a Moute, should help improve the Bucks' defense.

 3. Continued Strong Play From Bench Players

-It is heart-warming to see the Bucks off to a great start this season.
-If Milwaukee continues to play team defense and get support from key bench reserves, the Bucks should be competitive in every game they play, and hopefully, a playoff berth will be theirs in April of 2013.
+It is heart-warming to see Milwaukee off to a great start this season.
+If the Bucks continue to play team defense and get support from key bench reserves, the Bucks should be competitive in every game they play, and hopefully, a playoff berth will be theirs in April 2013.

 © 2012 Paul Richard Kuehn